 In addition to the need to scale our testing capacity, future growth, including our transition to a multi-product company with international operations, will impose significant added responsibilities on management, including the need to identify, recruit, train and integrate additional employees with the necessary skills to support the growing complexities of our business.
 In addition, rapid and significant growth may place strain on our administrative, financial and operational infrastructure.
 Our ability to manage our business and growth will require us to continue to improve our operational, financial and management controls, reporting systems and procedures.
 We have implemented an internally developed data warehouse, which is critical to our ability to track our diagnostic services and patient reports delivered to physicians, as well as to support our financial reporting systems.
 The time and resources required to optimize these systems is uncertain, and failure to complete optimization in a timely and efficient manner could adversely affect our operations.
 Additionally, growth requires us to expand and move our South San Francisco operations, and we have leased a new facility beginning in June 2015.
-The move to the new laboratory facility could require us to re-certify our laboratory in South San Francisco.
+The move to the new laboratory facility in South San Francisco will require us to notify appropriate regulatory agencies, which may result in an inspection or audit of the new facility.
 This move of our offices and laboratory could disrupt our business and will require the investment of resources.
 If we are unable to manage our growth effectively, it may be difficult for us to execute our business strategy and our business could be harmed.